omesner/UMSTATS504/survival/survival.md

 ## High Level Summary

 - Always explore the data before running regressions and other statistical tests.
 Look at the raw data itself, try to understand variable names, variable distributions, missing data, etc
-- Collider bias occurs when conditioning (including as a covariate) on a variable that is influenced by the outcome variable and at least one other covariate.
 - Survival analysis tools, such as Kaplan-Meier curves and Cox PH regression, are helpful when follow times leading up to an event vary by observation, especially when censoring occurs.
-- When reporting on your analysis, it is important to be aware of possible causal pathways.
+- It is important to be aware of possible causal pathways.
 But, most of the time, it is not possible to use statistical models alone to attribute a causal relationships.